Updated December 2014

 - 5 students from Mitchell County are currently studying at KU Medical Center.

 - 4 Mitchell County physicians serve as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.

-- Medical students spent six weeks working with primary care physicians and conducting a community-based research project in 26 counties, including Mitchell County, as part of KU Medical Center's Rural Primary Care Practice and Research Program, one of several programs designed to encourage students to consider practicing medicine in a rural Kansas community.
+- Medical students spent six weeks working with primary care physicians and conducting a community-based research project in 26 counties, including Mitchell County, as part of KU Medical Center's summer Rural Primary Care Practice and Research Program, one of several programs designed to encourage students to consider practicing medicine in a rural Kansas community.

 - Mitchell County is part of the Northcentral Medical Education Network with Scott Owings, MD, a resident of Salina, serving as the Medical Education Director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 - 16 KU Medical Center graduates live and/or practice in Mitchell County.

 - 2 Mitchell County physicians received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

 - 1 Mitchell County health care employer exhibited with 2014 Kansas Career Opportunities, which is designed to introduce medical students, residents and other health care professionals to rural communities looking to hire.